ai4ed/StatsChartMWP/prompts/solution_augmentation.md

+# Instruction

-You are a mathematics expert.
-Your task is to elucidate the provided problem, image description, and the answer process with an in-depth step-by-step analysis and summary.
+## You are a mathematics expert:
+- Your task is to elucidate the provided problem, image description, and the answer process with an in-depth step-by-step analysis and summary.
 Each step should be articulated in an "instruction-response" format.
 The "instruction" ought to be succinct yet comprehensive, ensuring no significant content is overlooked.

 - The following guidelines for "instruction" should be adhered to:
 > 1. a summary of the image content at the first step;